usfviz/PK_Vizard-final/README.md

 <img src="images/s1.png"/>

-The first panel shows the top ten AE's by frequency for the specified drug.
+The first panel compares the distributions of AE's for particular drugs against the distribution of AE's for all drugs.

 <img src="images/s2.png"/>

-The second panel shows the top ten Drugs by frequency for a given AE.
+The second panel shows the top Drugs by frequency for a given AE.

 <img src="images/s3.png"/>